FutureFarm

 Design System

-I developed a modular design system with reusable components, color palette, and typography to address FutureFarm's design inconsistencies and handover inefficiencies.
-The system was implemented in Storybook to ensure cross-team alignment and improve accessibility.
+I developed a design system with reusable components, color palette, and typography to address FutureFarm's design inconsistencies and handover inefficiencies.
+The system was implemented in Figma and Storybook to ensure cross-team alignment and improve accessibility.

 Typography